nateowen/nateowen/README.md

 * 🌍  I'm based in Salt Lake City, UT
 * 🖥️  See my portfolio at [nathanrowen.dev](https://www.nathanrowen.dev/)
 * ✉️  You can contact me at [nathanrheadowen@gmail.com](mailto:nathanrheadowen@gmail.com)
-* 🚀  I'm currently working on [Carton](https://www.trycarton.com/)
+* 🚀  I'm currently working on some personal projects.
-* 🧠  I'm learning Next.js and AWS.
+* 🧠  I'm learning Rust and UX/UI Design Technologies.
-* ⚡  I am a devout sports fanatic.
+* ⚡  I am a sports fanatic.
 My teams include FC Barcelona, Phoenix Suns, Arizona Cardinals and many more teams and athletes.

 ### Skills